 Whenever the work of Judy Grahn is discussed we describe it as being “of use” – poetry of use – philosophy of use.
 Grahnian philosophy, though often beautiful, reaches beyond finding pleasure in the art form and is grounded in creating positive impacts for the way we live, learn and relate.
 Grahn’s world is one where social systems, economics and spirituality are all transformed to be of use for the common good.

 An exciting and diverse international body of changemakers are using Grahn’s work to transform how we see the world and ourselves.
-We invite you to discover some of these folks.
+We invite you to discover some of these folks and to get to know some of Judy’s most important collaborators.

 Widely considered a feminist icon, Grammy winner Ani DiFranco is the mother of the DIY movement, being one of the first artists to create her own record label in 1990.
 While she has been known as the “Little Folksinger,” her music has embraced punk, funk, hip hop, jazz, soul, electronica and even more distant sounds.
 Her collaborators have included everyone from Utah Phillips to legendary R&B saxophonist Maceo Parker to Prince.
 She has shared stages with Bob Dylan, Bruce Springsteen, Pete Seeger, Kris Kristofferson, Greg Brown, Billy Bragg, Michael Franti, Chuck D., and many more.
 Her most recent studio album Binary was released in June 2017 on Righteous Babe Records.
 Her memoir No Walls and the Recurring Dream was released in May 2019.